 Note the village of Nazareth where Jesus grew up.

 Note the city of Samaria (sometimes the region is called Samaria and the city is called Sebaste).
-The people living there during Jesus time were hated by the Jews.
-Do you know why?

 Note the cities of Capernaum and Bethsaida on the Sea of Galilee.
 The region around the sea is also called Galilee.